 - The aging process has significant effects on our propensity and psychological attitude towards travel.
 Older people tend to be less adventurous in their travel choices, preferring to use modes and visit destinations that are familiar.

 - The emotions have a strong role to play in our travel choices.
 The sometimes competing feelings of pleasure, nostalgia, fear and freedom all affect our individual ideals of travel and the limits that we place on our movement.
 Perceptions of danger and safety, for example, can strongly affect the destinations we choose.
 One of the most common themes for anxiety dreams is the imagining of journeys gone wrong.

 The use of traveling is to regulate imagination by reality, and instead of thinking how things may be, to see them as they are.
 Samuel Johnson, ‘Letter to Hester Thrale’ (1773)

 - Movement is hard wired into the human brain.
 Scientists argue that increasingly we should appreciate the benefits of movement as a human need.
-These benefits can be physical, from the endorphins released when we exercise, or psychological, by changing our surroundings.

-- Problem of confinement.
-Humans can become psychologically distressed if their movement is restricted; hence confinement is commonly seen as form of a punishment.
+- Humans can become psychologically distressed if their movement is restricted; hence confinement is commonly seen as form of a punishment.
 For mobility-disabled people the need for travel is often particularly important.
 Until recently most public transport was inaccessible to disabled people, resulting in their isolation and arrest of their full potential.

 - The psychological motivations for travel are complex and differ between individuals, reflecting such factors as age, gender, emotions and experience.